pollen0/MCMC/README.md

 # MCMC

-Markov Chain Monte Carlo Stock Prediction
+This code uses the Markov Chain Monte Carlo to use past data in order to predict future stock prices based on historical percentage changes.